djbyers/Dev10-Group1_Capstone/README.md

     - Preliminary Code - This code charts our early progress through the machine learning process.
 We did not directly use this code in the final implementation of our machine learning.
     -  Final Machine Learning - This code contains the Jupyer Notebooks we used to create our final machine learning models.
     -  Power BI Code - We used this code to create Power BI visualizations with Python.
-- Project Specifications - This folder contains our initial exploratory questions, data platform diagrams, and project management plan.
+- Project Specifications - This folder contains our initial exploratory questions, data platform diagrams, a glossary of our variables, and project management plan.
 - FinalProjectDocuments - This folder contains our project executive summary and our presentation slides.